You Can't Hurry Love: Overview

-The recorded version of "You Can't Hurry Love" showcases the developing sound of the Supremes, who were progressing from their earlier teen-pop into more mature themes and musical arrangements.
-This song and "You Keep Me Hangin' On" were finished together; when it came time to choose which single would be issued first, Motown's Quality Control department chose "You Can't Hurry Love."

 Written and produced by Motown's main production team, Holland–Dozier–Holland, "You Can't Hurry Love" is one of the signature Supremes songs, and also one of Motown's signature releases.
 Billboard described the single as "the group's most exciting side to date" with "top vocal" and "exceptional instrumental backing."
 Cash Box said that it is a "pulsating pop-r&b rhythmic ode which contends that romance is a slow-developing game of give-and-take."
+Record World called it "a wonderful and happy sounding tune, chirped by the Supremes, with bells and banjos."

-The single became the Supremes' seventh number-one hit, topping the Billboard Hot 100 singles chart for two weeks, from September 4, 1966 to September 17, 1966, and reaching number one on the soul chart for two weeks.
+The single was the Supremes' seventh number-one hit, topping the Billboard Hot 100 singles chart for two weeks, from September 4 to September 17, 1966, and reaching number one on the soul chart for two weeks.
 The group performed the song on the CBS variety program The Ed Sullivan Show on Sunday, September 25, 1966.

 "You Can't Hurry Love" was the second single from the Supremes' album The Supremes A' Go-Go.
 It reached the number one position on the Billboard Hot 100 pop chart in the United States, and number three in the United Kingdom.
 The Supremes' version of the song is honored by inclusion in the Rock and Roll Hall of Fame's permanent collection of 500 Songs that Shaped Rock and Roll.

 The Supremes also released a version sung in Italian: "L'amore verrà" ("Love Will Come").